YuWei-CH/NYU-OpenShift-tutorials/Push-images/Deploy_image.md

-# Deploy a image to Quay use podman
+# Push a image to Quay use podman

 ## Before Start: